Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 If the bot's speaking light is active, but there is no sound, troubleshoot the following:

-1. Is the bot's user volume turned up? (right click on the bot in discord, see the slider).
+1. Is the bot's user volume turned up? (right click on the bot in Discord, see the slider).
 2. Is the bot muted or deafened?
 Are you deafened?
 Are you deaf?
 3. Check Discord audio device settings and volume (cog icon next to your username in the bottom left, click "Voice and Video").
 4. Try dragging and dropping the bot back to the voice channel.